ringbuffer-org/sound_synthesis_cpp/examples/granular_example/doc/README.md

-wav_example {#mainpage}
+granular__example {#mainpage}
 =======================

 # BRIEF

-This example introduces the libsndfile for reading a wav file and playing it back in a loop.
-It is able to process mono and stereo files.
+This example uses the SingleSample class in comination with a TriangularWindow class for a basic granular synthesis.

-The playback speed (resampling) can be controlled using OSC.
+The playback speed (analysis window rate) can be controlled using OSC.
 The OSC path and port are hardcoded in the file
 WavExample.cpp and oscman.cpp.